kamsandhu93/visitor-signin/README.md

 ```

 After deployment has finished
-visitor app will be available at: `http://localhost:5000`
+visitor app api will be available at: `http://localhost:5000`
 sqlite database control panel will be available at: `http://localhost:5001`

 ## System Infrastructure
-The system is made up of three docker containers with the sqlite database persisted between all three and the host.
+The system is made up of three docker containers and a front end electron application.

+### Front End
+ - Talks to flask api to add and change the sqlite database
+ - Please see the readme in frontend directory for more details

 ### Visitor-Flask
- - Hosts the flask app that serves the front end of the visitor signin app.
+ - Hosts the flask app that serves the api for frontend to talk to.
  - Flask app writes to `/visitor-app/database/visitor_db.db` inside the container.

 ### Visitor-Database